ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 physically resistant to hardware tampering.
 The component that is implicitly trusted is often referred to as a Root of Trust.

+Implicit trust can also be tied to the communications link over which the attestation evidence is conveyed.
+As an example, if the device and Verifier communicate over a link that is established using a Root of Trust (e.g. cellular communications link where authentication is tied to the presence of a secure element), then the Verifier may be able to trust the attestation evidence from the device without an additional endorsement or even a cryptographically-verifiable signature of the evidence.

 In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.
 Thus, an Attester must trust entities to which it sends Evidence, to not